CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-dockerlogin.png "open cmd")

-1. Once you logged in to the ACR, please run the below commands to push the Docker images to Azure container registry.
+1. Once you logged in to the ACR, please run the below commands to push the Docker images to the Azure container registry.
 Also, ensure that you update the SUFFIX value with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below commands.

    ```
    docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersapicarts:latest